Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Complete guide for forwarding application logs from Kubernetes and OpenShift environments to Splunk

-We have helped many of our customers forward various logs from their Kubernetes and OpenShift environment to Splunk.
-We have learned a lot, and that helped us to build a lot of features in Collectord.
-And we do understand that some of the features could be hard to discover, so we would like to share our guide on how to set up proper forwarding of the application logs to Splunk.
+We have helped many of our customers forward various logs from their Kubernetes and OpenShift environments to Splunk.
+We have learned a lot, and that has helped us build many features in Collectord.
+And we do understand that some of the features could be hard to discover, so we would like to share our guide on how to set up proper forwarding of application logs to Splunk.

-In our documentation, we have an example of how to easily forward application logs from PostgreSQL database running inside of the container.
+In our documentation, we have an example of how to easily forward application logs from a PostgreSQL database running inside a container.
 This time we will look at the JIRA application.

-We assume that you already have Splunk and Kubernetes (or OpenShift) configured and installed our solution for forwarding logs and metrics (if not, it takes 5 minutes, and you can request a trial license with our automated forms, please follow our documentation).
+We assume that you already have Splunk and Kubernetes (or OpenShift) configured and have installed our solution for forwarding logs and metrics (if not, it takes 5 minutes, and you can request a trial license with our automated forms; please follow our documentation).

 This guide looks pretty long.
-The reason for that, because we are going into a lot of details and picked one of the most complicated examples.
+The reason for that is because we are going into a lot of detail and picked one of the most complicated examples.

 1. Defining the logs

-The first step is simple, let's find the logs that we want to forward.
-As we mentioned above, we will use a JIRA application running in the container.
+The first step is simple: let’s find the logs that we want to forward.
+As we mentioned above, we will use a JIRA application running in a container.
 For simplicity, we will define it as a single Pod

 apiVersion: v1